Tampa Bay Buccaneers vs. New York Giants NFL Week 11 Odds, Plays and Insights for November 22, 2021

 Over/under insights

-- Tampa Bay and its opponents have gone over the current 50-point total in six of nine games (66.7%) this season.
+- Tampa Bay's games this season have gone over 49.5 points six of nine times.

-- New York has combined with its opponents to score more than 50 points in two games this season.
+- New York and its opponents have combined to score more than 49.5 points in two games this season.

-- The combined points per game average of the two teams, 50.9, is 0.9 points more than Monday's over/under.

-- Buccaneers games this season feature an average total of 50.6 points, a number 0.6 points higher than Monday's over/under.
+- Monday's over/under is 1.4 points lower than the two team's combined 50.9 points per game average.

-- The 50 over/under in this game is 3.7 points higher than the 46.3 average total in Giants games this season.
+- The 46.3 PPG average total in Giants games this season is 3.2 points fewer than this game's over/under.

 Buccaneers stats and trends

-- In Tampa Bay's nine games this year, it has three wins against the spread.

-- So far this season, the Buccaneers have been installed as favorites by a 10.5-point margin or more three times and are 3-0 ATS in those games.
+- This season, the Buccaneers have won ATS in each of their three games as a favorite of 10.5 points or more.

-- Tampa Bay's games this year have eclipsed the over/under five times in nine opportunities (55.6%).
+- Tampa Bay's games this year have gone over the point total in 55.6% of its opportunities (five times in nine games with a set point total).

-- This year, the Buccaneers average seven more points per game (31) than the Giants surrender (24).
+- The Buccaneers score seven more points per game (31) than the Giants allow (24).

-- Tampa Bay is 3-3 against the spread and 5-1 overall in games when it records more than 24 points.
+- When Tampa Bay records more than 24 points, it is 3-3 against the spread and 5-1 overall.

 - In games that Tampa Bay piles up over 372.4 yards, the team is 2-5 against the spread and 5-2 overall.

-- This year, the Buccaneers have 12 turnovers, two fewer than the Giants have takeaways (14).
+- The Buccaneers have turned the ball over 12 times this season, two fewer than the Giants have forced (14).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Giants.